Tropical Storm Leslie slowly moves past Bermuda, bound for Canada

 Forecast models show Leslie may approach Canada’s Newfoundland on Tuesday as a full-blown hurricane.

-Forecasters were also watching a low pressure trough located about 200 miles (322 km) west of the Cape Verde Islands.
-The hurricane center gave it a medium chance of becoming a tropical cyclone in the next 48 hours, saying conditions were marginally favourable for it to develop.
-(Writing by Kevin Gray; Editing by Sandra Maler and Stacey Joyce)
+Forecasters were also watching a low pressure trough located about 200 miles west of the Cape Verde Islands.
+The hurricane center gave it a medium chance of becoming a tropical cyclone in the next 48 hours, saying conditions were marginally favorable for it to develop.